rcemper/AoC2021-rcc/days/day24.md

 mod w 2
 ````
 Once you have built a replacement ALU, you can install it in the submarine, which will immediately
-resume what it was doing when the ALU failed: validating the submarine's model number.
+resume what it was doing when the ALU failed: validating the submarine's **model number**.
 To do this,
 the ALU will run the Model Number Automatic Detector program (MONAD, your puzzle input).

-Submarine model numbers are always fourteen-digit numbers consisting only of digits 1 through 9.
+Submarine model numbers are always **fourteen-digit numbers** consisting only of digits 1 through 9.
-The digit 0 cannot appear in a model number.
+The digit 0 **cannot** appear in a model number.

 When MONAD checks a hypothetical fourteen-digit model number, it uses fourteen separate inp instructions,
-each expecting a single digit of the model number in order of most to least significant.
+each expecting a **single** digit of the model number in order of most to least significant.
-(So, to check the model number 13579246899999, you would give 1 to the first inp instruction,
+(So, to check the model number **13579246899999**, you would give 1 to the first inp instruction,
 3 to the second inp instruction, 5 to the third inp instruction, and so on.)
-This means that when operating MONAD,
+This means that when operating MONAD, each input instruction should only ever be given an
-each input instruction should only ever be given an integer value of at least 1 and at most 9.
+integer value of at least 1 and at most 9.

 Then, after MONAD has finished running all of its instructions, it will indicate that the model
-number was valid by leaving a 0 in variable z.
-However, if the model number was invalid, it will
+number was **valid** by leaving a 0 in variable z.
+However, if the model number was **invalid**,
-leave some other non-zero value in z.
+it will leave some other non-zero value in z.

-MONAD imposes additional, mysterious restrictions on model numbers, and legend says the last copy of
+MONAD imposes additional, mysterious restrictions on model numbers,
-the MONAD documentation was eaten by a tanuki.
-You'll need to figure out what MONAD does some other way.
+and legend says the last copy of the MONAD documentation was eaten by a [tanuki](https://en.wikipedia.org/wiki/Japanese_raccoon_dog).
+You'll need to **figure out what MONAD does** some other way.

 To enable as many submarine features as possible, find the largest valid fourteen-digit model number
-that contains no 0 digits.
-What is the largest model number accepted by MONAD?
+that contains no 0 digits. **What is the largest model number accepted by MONAD?**

 To begin, get your puzzle input.